-PERTH NORTHERN COASTAL SUBURB OF
+PERTH SUBURB MINDARIE

 This suburb is named after Mindarie Lake, an Aboriginal name first recorded by Alexander Forrest in 1874.